David Pevsner

 David Pevsner (born December 31, 1958) is an American actor, singer, dancer, and writer.
 Pevsner appeared in the 1990 revival of Fiddler on the Roof, 1991 revival of Rags, and some other theatrical productions.
 He also wrote three songs for the 1999 musical Naked Boys Singing!, including "Perky Little Porn Star."
 He wrote and produced two one-person shows, To Bitter and Back (2003) and Musical Comedy Whore (2013).
 Pevsner portrayed mostly minor roles in films and television.
 His major screen roles are Ebenezer Scrooge in Scrooge & Marley, the 2012 film adaptation of A Christmas Carol, and Ross Stein in a 2011 web series Old Dogs & New Tricks.
 He recorded the 2016 album Most Versatile, whose album cover pays homage to Bruce Springsteen's album Born in the U.S.A.

 Early life

-David Pevsner was born December 31, 1958, in Skokie, Illinois.
+David Pevsner was born December 31, 1958 in Skokie, Illinois.
 He attended Niles East High School in the same Chicago suburb and participated in its theater program.
-He graduated from Carnegie-Mellon University in Pittsburgh with a Bachelor of Fine Arts degree.
+He graduated from Carnegie-Mellon University with a Bachelor of Fine Arts.